-COP26: Boris Johnson cautiously optimistic on climate summit progress
+COP26: Boris Johnson cautiously optimistic on climate progress

 - All our lives will change.
 Decisions made here could impact our jobs, how we heat our homes, what we eat and how we travel.

-He said "one thing that gives me optimism - for the countries who find it most difficult to transition from fossil fuels, we're starting to form those coalitions to help them".

-British people "may not listen to me, but they certainly listen to Sir David Attenborough (who spoke at the summit on Monday) and they look at what's actually happening around the world", said Mr Johnson, referring to the increase in floods, fires and hurricanes seen in recent times.
+He said the public "may not listen to me, but they certainly listen to Sir David Attenborough (who spoke at the summit on Monday) and they look at what's actually happening around the world", referring to natural disasters in recent years.

 Ahead of the summit, hosted by the UK, he had compared the fight against further climate change to a football match - suggesting humanity was 5-1 down at half-time.

-As he addressed the press conference, he said: "We've pulled back a goal, or perhaps even two, and I think we are going to be able to take this thing to extra-time, because there's no doubt that some progress has been made."
+The prime minister said: "We've pulled back a goal, or perhaps even two, and I think we are going to be able to take this thing to extra-time, because there's no doubt that some progress has been made."

+Shadow business secretary Ed Miliband responded by saying: "The score that really matters is whether we cut carbon emissions by half this decade."

-He added that while the "doomsday clock was still ticking" - having previously said it is at a minute to midnight - there was now a bomb disposal team on site and "they're starting to snip the wires - I hope some of the right wires".
+Mr Johnson also said that while the "doomsday clock was still ticking" - having previously said it is at a minute to midnight - there was now a bomb disposal team on site and "they're starting to snip the wires - I hope some of the right wires".

 As he prepared to return to London, Mr Johnson told the teams remaining in Glasgow: "The eyes of the world are on you - the eyes of the British government and all the other governments that care about this - and we have got your numbers."